National Weather Service United States Department of Commerce

 Wisconsin to central Lake Michigan through the day on July 5, 2024.
 Showers and thunderstorms developed shortly after daybreak and then became more concentrated during the mid-morning into the early afternoon.

-The City of Manawa measured around 5.7 inches of rain.
-This rain, coupled with the impacts from around 6 inches of rain falling across the area over the past two weeks, led to failure of the Manawa Dam due to water overtopping the dam at around 1230 pm.
+The city of Manawa measured around 5.7 inches of rain.
+This rain, coupled with the impacts from around 6 inches of recent rain from the two weeks prior, led to the failure of the Manawa Dam, as water overtopped the dam around 1230 pm.
 This led to evacuations of residences and businesses in Manawa and downstream of the dam into the town of Royalton.
-Additionally, several water rescues from people trapped in vehicles were made during the morning, especially in Manawa and Appleton.
+Additionally, several water rescues of people trapped in vehicles were made during the morning, especially in Manawa and Appleton.
 A Boil Water advisory was also issued for Manawa and surrounding areas.

 Please see the tabs below for more information.